vitjanota/notifications/README.md

     - hint

     which can be extended/redefined during the notifications engine initialization as mentioned above.

-    Styling of templates can be defined/altered in `notifications.css` via definitions based on  `div.notificationArea.[template-type]` selector.
+    Styling of templates can be defined/altered in `notifications.css` via definitions based on  `div.notificationArea.[template-identifier]` selector.